Hifiman : Susvara vs Shangri-La Senior

 it better, by offering me the richness of its pinched notes.

-Here, we have from Imany, a very interesting cover of "ne me quitte pas" (french original) or “if you go away”.
+Here, we have from Imany, a very interesting cover of "ne me quitte pas" (Original French Song) or “if you go away” is you will.

 It's a very nice album.
 One voice and 8 cellos.

 When listening to the Shangri-La Sr, the strings are plucked with more vigor.
-Archers, who rub cello strings do so with a little more firmness of force as well.
+Archers, who rub cello strings do so with more firmness as well.
 The pace is better marked.

 The Susvara is a little more nonchalant but in return, it offers a slightly more voluptuous, sensual listening that I also like a lot.

-The voice stands out better from the instruments, it is a little rougher with the Shangri-La, but on the other hand, it takes a very felted timbre at the low notes, with the Susvara.
+The voice stands out better from the instruments, it is a little rougher with the Shangri-La, which mirror very well the live voice of Imany, but on the other hand, Imany’s voice takes a very felted timbre at the low notes, with the Susvara.

-So I have two cellos right and left which go completely outside the frame of the headphones from time to time, and that gives me the impression of playing outside the frame of the sound-stage meanwhile the other performers are operating in.
+Still with the Susvara, I have two cellos right and left which are playing outside the frame of the headphones from time to time, and that gives me the impression that they are out of the stage, meanwhile the other performers are performing in.
+Weard….

-Although the Susvara also gives me this surprising sound-stage, it does so with a little less openness.
+Although the Susvara gives me this surprising sound-stage, it does so with a little less openness, comparing with what the Shangri-La is capable of.

-The transparency and exceptional speed of Shangri-La better support the performance of artists breathing a multitude of sounds, colors and contrasts into their instruments.
+The transparency and awesome speed of Shangri-La better support the performance of artists breathing a multitude of sounds, colors and contrasts into their instruments.

-Both headphone goes deap down same, but the Susvara is a bit slower and a bit rounder.
+Both headphone goes deep down same, but the Susvara is a bit slower and a bit rounder.

 The Shangri-La hits faster, it is more energetic.
 Aeration between the performers is superior as well with the Shangri-La, which hits with more punch actually, with more tension.

-We've all had, at one time or another with our systems, that feeling… You know… Of being in the middle of the orchestra.
+With our systems, we've all had, at one time or another , that feeling… You know… Of being in the middle of the orchestra.
 It has often been written, and has often been said.
-Well we have to listen to the Shangri-La to measure how much we can still go further than what we thought to be the best by listening to our systems !
+Well…We have to listen to the Shangri-La, for us to measure how much we can still go further than what we thought to be the best, by listening to our systems !

 It's amazing, frankly.
 At 5.33mn the orchestra rises up loud and I hear rather smooth brass with the Susvara, once again.